Yankees vs. Mets Player Props Betting Odds

-Oddsmakers have listed player props for Francisco Lindor, Gleyber Torres and others when the New York Mets host the New York Yankees at Citi Field on Tuesday at 7:10 PM ET.
+Player prop bet options for Francisco Lindor, Gleyber Torres and others are available when the New York Mets host the New York Yankees at Citi Field on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!